Tochitaikai Yū

 Tochitaikai Yū (栃大海 雄) is a professional sumo wrestler from Koshigaya, Saitama Prefecture, who is currently affiliated with the Kasugano stable.
-His younger brother, Tokotochi, is a former fifth-class tokoyama who also belonged to the same stable.
+He is the older brother of Tokotochi, a former fifth-class tokoyama who also trained at the same stable.

 Early life and career

-Tochitaikai attended the Iruma Junior Sumo Club after he began taking sumo seriously during his third year at Higashi-Koshigaya Elementary School in Koshigaya, Saitama.
-He also participated in swimming and baseball in addition to sumo.
-He attended Higashi Junior High School in Koshigaya, but there was no sumo club, so he took up track and field.
-In his second year of junior high, he transferred to Kurosu Junior High School in Iruma, and joined their sumo club.
-In 2014, during his third year he won the individual competition at the National Junior High School Sumo Championship, earning the title of junior high school yokozuna.
+Tochitaikai began showing interest in sumo, as well as swimming and baseball, during his third year at Higashi-Koshigaya Elementary School in Koshigaya, Saitama, and subsequently began taking lessons the Iruma Junior Sumo Club.
+He attended Higashi Junior High School in Koshigaya; due to the school's lack of a sumo club, he transferred to Kurosu Junior High School in Iruma during his second year and joined their sumo club.
+In 2014, during his third year, he won the individual competition at the National Junior High School Sumo Championship, earning the title of junior high school yokozuna.
 He also won the team competition at the same tournament.
-He went on to Saitama Sakae High School where his classmates included future rikishi's Kotoshoho and Oho.
-During his high school years, he became a regular in the team competitions from his first year and won team championships at the Inter-High School Athletic Meet and the National Athletic Meet in the junior division.
+He went on to Saitama Sakae High School, where his classmates included future rikishi's Kotoshoho and Oho.
+During his high school years, he won multiple team championships in the junior divisions at the Inter-High School Athletic Meet and the National Athletic Meet.